Tanner-Davison/asteroid-destroyer-sdl/README.md

 cd sdl-first-game
 Install SDL2
 ```
 Make sure that you have the SDL2 library installed.
-You can download it from the official SDL2 website.
+You can download it from the official SDL2 website. [or here](https://github.com/libsdl-org/SDL/releases)

 If you are using vcpkg to manage dependencies, you can install SDL2 with the following command: